nyu-oop-sp18/class05/README.md

 The notation `U >: T` in the declaration of the type parameter `U` expresses that `enqueue` can only be called with values of types `U` that are supertypes of the element type `T` of the queue instance.
+Note that the lower bounds in lower bound constraints are covariant (why?).

 With these modifications we obtain a covariant implementation of `Queue`.
 In particular, the following client code will now compile and